webmin/webmin.com/content/virtualmin.md

 ## Manual Installation

-The manual installation process is [described in detail](https://www.virtualmin.com/documentation/installation/manual/) on our official website.
+The manual installation process is [described in detail](https://www.virtualmin.com/documentation/installation/manual/) on our official Virtualmin website.
 Nevertheless, the *strongly* recommended way of installing Virtualmin on a supported operating system is to use the Virtualmin automated install script, which takes care of all dependencies and configuration.

 ### Packages